 Alcohol use triggers three alcohol-related liver diseases, including:

 - Fatty liver disease, an early stage of alcohol-related liver disease.
 It occurs when fat collects in the liver because the organ can't perform optimally.
 It has very few symptoms, but some people experience right-side discomfort.

 - Alcoholic hepatitis, which is inflammation of the liver.
 It occurs when there is cell death in the liver.
 About a third of all heavy drinkers develop this condition.
 Symptoms include fever, jaundice, nausea, vomiting, and abdominal pain.

 - Alcoholic cirrhosis is the most severe type of alcohol-related liver disease.
-It occurs when liver cells die and are replaced with scar tissue, drastically affecting the liver's functioning.
-It develops over time and is a life-threatening condition if someone continues drinking once it develops.
+It occurs when liver cells die and are replaced with scar tissue, drastically affecting liver functioning.
+It develops over time and is a life-threatening condition if someone continues drinking.